 A Trade Secret in Pennsylvania

 Misappropriating a trade secret can expose you to a claim for compensatory and punitive damages plus the Plaintiff's attorney fees.
-You should talk to a Pittsburgh lawyer at our firm if anyone threatens a "trade secret" claim against you.
+Contact a Pittsburgh lawyer at our firm via phone or our contact form, if anyone threatens a "trade secret" claim or you need a defense.

 ★★★★★